-When comparing U.S. sales with comparison market sales of similar, but not identical, merchandise, Commerce also made adjustments for physical differences in the merchandise in accordance with section 773(a)(6)(C)(ii) of the Act and 19 CFR 351.411.
-Commerce based this adjustment on the difference in the variable cost of manufacturing for the foreign like products and the merchandise under consideration.36
+When comparing U.S. sales with comparison market sales of similar, but not identical, merchandise, Commerce also made adjustments for physical differences in the merchandise, in accordance with section 773(a)(6)(C)(ii) of the Act and 19 CFR 351.411.
+Commerce based this adjustment on the difference in the variable cost of manufacturing for the foreign like products and the merchandise under consideration.37

 Commerce calculated the NV based on prices to unaffiliated customers.
-Commerce increased, where appropriate, the starting price to account for billing adjustments, in accordance with 19 CFR 351.401(c).37 Commerce also made a deduction from the starting price for early payment discounts and rebates, pursuant to 19 CFR 351.401(c).
-Next, pursuant to section 773(a)(6)(B)(iii) of the Act, Commerce made further deductions for certain taxes, (i.e., ICMS, COFINS, PIS, IPI, ICMS ST taxes) that were imposed directly on sales of the foreign like product but not collected on sales of the merchandise under consideration.38 Commerce did not deduct taxes, such as the INSS taxes, that were not imposed directly on sales of the foreign like product.
+Commerce increased, where appropriate, the starting price to account for billing adjustments, in accordance with 19 CFR 351.401(c).
+38 Commerce also made a deduction from the starting price for early payment discounts and rebates, pursuant to 19 CFR 351.401(c).
+Next, pursuant to section 773(a)(6)(B)(iii) of the Act, Commerce made further deductions for certain taxes, (i.e., ICMS, PIS, and COFINS taxes) that were imposed directly on sales of the foreign like product, but not collected on sales of the merchandise under consideration.
+39 Commerce did not deduct taxes, such as the IPI, ICMS ST, or INSS taxes, that were not imposed directly on sales of the foreign like product.